Replication (computing): File system journal replication

 Similarly to database transaction logs, many file systems have the ability to journal their activity.
 The journal can be sent to another machine, either periodically or in real time by streaming.
 On the replica side, the journal can be used to play back file system modifications.

 One of the notable implementations is Microsoft's System Center Data Protection Manager (DPM), released in 2005, which performs periodic updates but does not offer real-time replication.

 Batch replication

 This is the process of comparing the source and destination file systems and ensuring that the destination matches the source.
 The key benefit is that such solutions are generally free or inexpensive.
 The downside is that the process of synchronizing them is quite system-intensive, and consequently this process generally runs infrequently.

 One of the notable implementations is rsync.

 Replication within file

 In a paging operating system, pages in a paging file are sometimes replicated within a track to reduce rotational latency.

 In IBM's VSAM, index data are sometimes replicated within a track to reduce rotational latency.

 Distributed shared memory replication

 Another example of using replication appears in distributed shared memory systems, where many nodes of the system share the same page of memory.
-This usually means that each node has a separate copy (replica) of this page.
+This usually means that each node has a separate copy (replica) of a specific page.